kjeverson/MLBTracker/README.md

 A web application designed to track and display MLB Players and Statistics.
 Built with Python, Django, SQLite, Bootstrap, and jQuery.

+## About This Project:
+This is my first project using Django.
+Throughout development, I've leveraged Django's powerful features to create a structured and scalable application.
+While new to Django, I applied my prior experience with web development frameworks like Flask to quickly get up to speed with Django's best practices.
+The project demonstrates my ability to learn and adapt to new technologies, and I look forward to refining my Django skills through further projects.

 ## Features:
  - Player Information
  - Player Statistics